-Both methods: ensure that the certificate ('cert') files given to you by the RCS staff have been downloaded and place in an accessible location.
-For our example purposes, we'll place the cert in a folder called 'mariadb_certs' in our home folder.
+Both methods: ensure that the certificate ('cert') files given to you by the RCS staff have been downloaded and are placed in an accessible location.
+For the following examples, we'll place the cert file in a folder called 'mariadb_certs' in our home folder.

 Open or start your terminal session.
 To connect to the MariaDB server, use a command similar to :

 -u username: use your MariaDB account name here